A Glossary of Frequently Misused or Misunderstood Physics Terms and Concepts.By Donald E. Simanek, Lock Haven University.

 Fundamental quantities (or fundamental measurables).
 Fundamental quantities in physics are those that cannot be defined simply with equations.
 They are defined by operational definitions that specify an experimental procedure for carrying out measurements.
 Often the definition includes comparison with some carefully made "standard" of the quantity.
 Length, mass and time are the fundamental quantities of the SI unit system. and there are others.
 The units kilogram, meter, candela, second, ampere, kelvin, and mole are considered the necessary set pf fundamental units of the SI.
 The older "English" system of units treated force as fundamental, and mass a quantity defined by m = F/a.

 All other quantities of physics are linked by a chain of definitions back to fundamental quantities.
 Therefore the units of every physical quantity can be expressed as a mathematical combination of fundamental units.
 Units of a quantity, expressed in fundamental units, are called the "dimensions of that quantity.
 This is often a very useful fact for examining the consistency of equations, and this process is called "dimensional analysis".
 It can be a useful way to discover blunders in mathematical derivations, by checking derived equations for dimensional consistency.
 For example, the force on a body in the earth's field is (1/2)mg2. g is an acceleration, with dimensions length/time, written LT2-1.
 One gets the same result from F = ma.
 So the dimensions of force are MLT2-1.
 In dimensional analysis, the units are always abbreviated as single letters written upper case.
-Do not conuse the dimensions of a quantity with the units of a quantity.
+Do not confuse the dimensions of a quantity with the units of a quantity.
 They are different concepts.
 Units of a quantity often have special names that disguise their logical derivations.

 Misuse alert: Some textbooks carelessly treat units and dimensions as synonyms.

 Issues sometimes arise when different physical quantities happen to have the same dimensions, though the quantities are very different things.
 For example, force and torque have the same dimensions.
 There are various ways around this, which are beyond the scope of this document.
 In the old English system, the dimesion of work was foot-pound and the dimension of torque was pound-foot, to distinguish the two.

 Gravity.
 This the name to label the phenomena associated with the attraction between material bodies that is a function of their mass.
 It is not a thing, or a material.
 The word should not be used as a shortened form of gravitational force.